nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

   The crucial issue is to determine which data shall be stored in blocks in order to retrieve a great balance between block size and blockchain functionality.

   Another aspect is using blockchain techniques to facilitate secure data sharing, e.g., healthcare.
-In the paper of reference it is pointed out the potential hazard caused by centralized data storage and demonstrated a blockchain-based data sharing for securing personal health data.
+In the paper of reference, it is pointed out the potential hazard caused by centralized data storage and demonstrated a blockchain-based data sharing for securing personal health data.

   Sun et al. in the study reported in the references, applied off-chain technology to store high amount of EHR (Electronic Health Records) data.
 In this work, EHR data address was stored on-chain, while the EHR data were encrypted and saved in data owner’s off-chain database.
 During the sharing process, the data owner firstly signed the EHR data’s address with his attributes.
 Then the signed address was stored in the blockchain transactions.
 Users verify the data owner’s signature when retrieving the data.